Site icon HouseLogic

 While gas and electric fireplaces require professional attention, traditional wood fireplaces require regular cleaning.
 Even with a small outdoor fireplace, this can be time-consuming and tedious, especially if you have a busy life.

 But what kinds of maintenance does an outdoor fireplace require?
-Take a look at the following section.
+Take a look at the Cleaning and Maintenance section.

 Placement Consideration

 Your outdoor fireplace’s location will vary based on building codes in your area, so look up local requirements before starting work on your project.
-A good rule of thumb is that your fireplace should be at least 10 – 15 feet away from your home, property line and any other structures or flammable materials.
-You’ll also want to place your outdoor fireplace such that it doesn’t face prevailing winds or obstruct any views.
+A good rule of thumb is your fireplace should be at least 10 to 15 feet away from your home, property line, and any other structures or flammable materials.
+You’ll also want to place your outdoor fireplace so it doesn’t face prevailing winds or obstruct any views.

 Fuel Options

-Many factors may influence fuel choice including your desire for convenience, your aesthetic preferences, and budget.
-Consider the pros and cons of a few different fuel options.
+Many factors can influence fuel choice including your desire for convenience, your aesthetic preferences, and your budget.
+Consider the pros and cons of a few fuel options.

 Cleaning and Maintenance